 TCGA data analysis

-associated with unfavourable prognosis in endometrial cancer.
-In Table 1, the top 20 most significant genes related to unfavourable prognosis are listed.
+For unfavorable genes, higher relative expression levels at diagnosis give significantly lower overall survival for the patients.
+There are 787 genes associated with an unfavorable prognosis in endometrial cancer.
+In Table 1, the top 20 most significant genes related to an unfavorable prognosis are listed.

 Table 1.
-The 20 genes with highest significance associated with unfavourable prognosis in endometrial cancer.
+The 20 genes with highest significance associated with an unfavorable prognosis in endometrial cancer.

 Table 2.
-The 20 genes with highest significance associated with favourable prognosis in endometrial cancer.
+The 20 genes with highest significance associated with a favorable prognosis in endometrial cancer.

 The endometrial cancer transcriptome